Tutorial: Create a host pool

 - Windows Server 2019 Datacenter

 If you don't see the image you want, select See all images, which lets you select either another image in your gallery or an image provided by Microsoft and other publishers.
 Make sure that the image you choose is one of the supported OS images.

 You can also go to My Items and choose a custom image you've already uploaded.

-If you choose Storage Blob, you can use your own image build through Hyper-V or on an Azure VM.
+If you are adding a VM to a host pool that allows Storage Blob, you can use your own image build through Hyper-V or on an Azure VM.
 All you have to do is enter the location of the image in the storage blob as a URI.